AmnonOwed/P5_CanTut_GeometryTexturesShaders2B8/README.md

 Creating an animation by using texture coordinates to read from a spritesheet.

 ####TexturedSphere
 Creating a correctly textured sphere by subdividing an icosahedron.
-Using GLGraphics to store / display the shape.

 ####TexturedSphereGLSL
 Adding a basic GLSL shader for dynamic lighting to the TexturedSphere example.
-Shows how to apply shaders to a GLModel.